Introduction: Android adb and fastboot

-Fastbool is tool from Android tools suite.
-With a USB connection between a PC and a device (your ARM board, a mobile phone, a tablet, ...), it allows to:
+The Android Debug Bridge (adb) and fastboot are tools from the Android tools suite.
+With a USB connection between a PC and a device (your ARM board, a mobile phone, a tablet, ...) they allows to:

 - load kernel/initrd from host PC to device RAM and boot them